Fel d 1 Protein Sparking Curiosity that Could Change the Cat

 “The gene sequences don't appear to be that well conserved over the course of evolution, which suggest things about whether or not the gene is essential,” Brackett said.
 “An essential gene, one that would be required for survival or viability, generally doesn't change much over evolution, and we're seeing change between the exotic and domestic cat that suggests that maybe those sequences are not conserved, and maybe the protein is not essential.”

 According to Dr. Bruce Kornreich, director of the Cornell Feline Health Center, there is evidence showing that uncastrated male cats produce more Fel d 1 protein than females and their neutered counterparts.
 This would add credence to the theory that the protein is primarily a mating call.

 HypoPet in Zürich, Switzerland is using another unique approach to keeping humans and cats together – a vaccine for the cat itself.

 The company, a spin-off from research performed at the University of Zürich, is developing Fel-CuMV, or HypoCat, in which particles from the cucumber mosaic virus are attached to a Fel d 1 protein.
 This agent then fools the cat’s immune system into recognizing the protein as foreign and creating antibodies to attack it.

 While HypoPet has been working on the vaccine since its inception in 2014, it appears to be getting closer.
 In 2019, the company published a study in the Journal of Allergy and Clinical Immunology announcing that they had successfully induced an immune response in 70 cats.
 In 2020, HypoPet published the results of a long-term clinical study on owners of vaccinated cats, showing a significant reduction in allergy symptoms.

-HypoPet CEO, Gary Jennings, recently teased that his company has begun working with one of the top global animal health companies, and said that they hope to have the vaccine on the market within the next two to three years.
+HypoPet CEO, Gary Jennings, recently teased that his company has begun working with one of the top global animal health companies, and said that they hope to have the vaccine to reduce the Fel d 1 protein on the market within the next two to three years.